The study of the detailed causal mechanisms and materials of landforms

-1. What is the basis of realist theory?
+What is the significance of realist theory?

 Options:

-1. The study of the external form of landforms
+It emphasizes the study of the external form of landforms

 Option: B